-Nowhere is the presence of banks clearer than comparing Hyde Park and Washington Park.
+Nowhere is the presence of financial institutions clearer than comparing Hyde Park and Washington Park.
 Directly adjacent and separated by only a few blocks, these neighborhoods might as well be worlds away when it comes to banking.
-Washington Park has no banking locations, where Hyde Park, the leader in incoming youth banking rates at 83% banked, has a booming commercial strip and 9 banks.
+Washington Park has no banking locations, where Hyde Park, the leader in incoming youth banking rates at 83% banked, has a booming commercial strip and 9 financial institutions.
 All of this commercial investment could be described as somewhat accessible to Washington Park residents (less than a mile away), but banking outcomes in Washington Park are at the lower extreme.
-Brick and mortar banks seem to be a component of the community investment necessary to provide youth with opportunities for healthy financial practices.
+Brick and mortar financial institutions seem to be a component of the community investment necessary to provide youth with opportunities for healthy financial practices.